rohan1198/Computer-Vision-Projects/08_camera_calibration/README.md

 <h2> Camera Calibration using OpenCV </h2>

-Extract the intrinsiz and extrinsic properties of the camera, and undistort images.
+Extract the intrinsic and extrinsic properties of the camera, and undistort images.

 <br><br><br><br>